prakharchoudhary/TicTacToe/README.md

 # TicTacToe
-A simple game of TicTacToe that can be played on the terminal.
+A simple game of TicTacToe that can be played on terminal.